Catalysis of entanglement and other quantum resources: Exact catalysis

 Such a transformation is possible, if and only if $F(\rho)\geq F(\rho')$ \cite{Lostaglio2015}.
 However, note that although the local states of the particles remain the same, the global state of the catalyst changes in this procedure.
 This may lead to embezzling, a phenomenon discussed in more detail in Section \ref{sec:CatalyticEmbezzling}.

 The above result emphasises that if a transformation is possible in the thermodynamic limit then it is also possible in the single copy settings.
-Hence, it provides an operational meaning to the free energy.
+Hence, it provides an operational meaning to free energy.
 Motivated by this result,~\citet{Muller_2016IEEE} derived a necessary and sufficient condition for the transformations of probability distributions.
 For this, they studied transformations of probability distributions under bistochastic maps, which are represented by bistochastic matrices that are composed of non-negative real numbers with every individual row and column summing up to one.
 In particular, \citet{Muller_2016IEEE} considered transformations of probability distributions of the form

 where the probability distribution $p=(p_1,\cdots,p_m)$ is mapped to another probability distribution $q=(q_1,\cdots,q_m)$ with the help of auxiliary systems that get correlated in the procedure, but at the same time, the marginals remain unchanged.
-In such a scenario, if $p$ and $q$ are not identical up to permutation and both contain non-zero elements, then the transformation from $p$ to $q$ is possible if and only if $H(p)<H(q)$ \cite{Muller_2016IEEE}, where $H(p) = \sum_i p_i \log p_i$ represents the Shannon entropy.
+In such a scenario, if $p$ and $q$ are not identical up to permutation and both contain non-zero elements, then the transformation from $p$ to $q$ is possible if and only if $H(p)<H(q)$ \cite{Muller_2016IEEE}, where $H(p) = -\sum_i p_i \log p_i$ represents the Shannon entropy.

 In most of the previous studies \cite{Brandao3275,Wehner_free_energy,Lostaglio2015}, only block-diagonal states are considered, which contain no coherence in the eigenbasis of the Hamiltonian.
 Although the conditions in Eqs. (\ref{eq:TherArbSta}) hold for arbitrary states, the role of coherence in state transformations is not apparent from them.
-On the contrary, in \cite{Lostaglio_ncomms7383} the authors considered arbitrary states and derived necessary conditions for state transformation under catalytic thermal operation.
-They considered exact catalytic thermal operation presented in Eq. (\ref{CatTheOp}).
+On the contrary, in \cite{Lostaglio_ncomms7383} the authors considered arbitrary states and derived the necessary conditions for state transformations under catalytic thermal operations.
+They considered the exact catalytic thermal operation presented in Eq. (\ref{CatTheOp}).
 If a state $\rho$ can be converted to another state $\rho'$ via a catalytic thermal operation where the catalyst state is in the block-diagonal form, then we have \cite{Lostaglio_ncomms7383}

 where $A_{\alpha}(\rho)=S_{\alpha}(\rho||D[\rho])$ represents free coherence of the state $\rho$ \cite{Lostaglio_ncomms7383} and $D$ corresponds to the dephasing operation in the given energy eigenbasis.